mj221/nft-minter-eth/README.md

-# ETH NFT Minter
+# Master NFT Collection

-A simple Ethereum NFT minter that mints a random custom NFT to rinkeby Opensea testnet.
-Uses Hardhat and EthersJS.
+An Ethereum NFT minter that mints an NFT that contain a unique combination of snazzy titles just for you.
+Connect to Rinkeby testnet to mint.
+Built with Hardhat and EthersJS.